What does your business website need to increase leads and conversions? A way to sign up or purchase!

 closer to your desired result: more leads.

 While you may want to collect as much information about your

 to one column.
-Two-column sign up forms may disrupt reading or cause leads to
+Two-column sign-up forms may disrupt reading or cause prospects to misinterpret the fields.

-The only exception to this would be if the questions are so closely related
+The only exception would be if the questions are so closely related

 that it makes more sense for them to be next to each other.
 For example, first